Table of Contents

 We can all choose to be grateful for what we have in life.

 When I spoke to the nomadic herders about their horses’ loss, I was surprised to hear them express gratitude for their blessings.
 They told me how thankful they did not lose everything, as some neighbors lost their entire herds due to the harsh winter.

 For a nomadic herder to lose everything, they would usually pack up their Ger or Yurt and move everything they have left to the Ger District in Ulaanbaatar, Mongolia’s capital city, to find some work.
-The Ger district in Ulaanbaatar would have just a small land plot to live off instead of having wide open fields and land.
-For them, this is a loss of their freedom and loss of their way of life.
+The Ger district in Ulaanbaatar would have a small land plot to live off instead of wide open fields and land.
+For them, this is a loss of their freedom and their way of life.

 Despite their loss, my nomadic herder friends were grateful they did not lose the entire herd, including sheep, goats, and camels.
 They were thankful that they were still able to be herders.

 My nomadic herder friends taught me that we could all be grateful for our blessings.
 Despite our loss or hardship, there is always something we can be thankful for.

 We can all learn to work, work, work.

 While staying with the nomadic herders, I saw them working very hard.
 They woke up early in the morning and worked until late at night.
 Despite the setbacks these nomadic herders had, they went to work.

 The life of a nomadic herder does not afford you the luxury to sleep in, cry yourself to sleep, or decide you are too upset to go outside.
 Life for a nomadic herder means that you must get up and out the door, as your herds depend upon you daily.